Lucid Dreaming Symbols

 When it comes to creating lucid dreaming symbols for your use, it’s important that you believe the symbols will work.
 This means that the symbol again needs to be vital to you, that you feel a connection to it and that you make it your own.
 There are plenty of esoteric symbols on the internet that look cool and have some amazing details in them, but will they work for you?
-If you don’t understand them then no they won’t.
+If you don’t have an emotional response to the symbol then they are recognizably not as powerful.
 The same thing goes for mantras that people chant over and over again but don’t have a relationship with the word; they are using someone else symbol to try to reach a higher state.
-The symbol is not where the power is; it’s in your understanding and beliefe that the symbol will work.
+The symbol is not the only source of its power; it’s in your relationship with that symbol.

 Don’t seem to be able to get started on making your own symbol?
 Well, a great way to get going is to write down a word that is important to you, or that comes to your mind.
 Describe what the word means to you and why.
 Maybe try drawing an object or design that represents that word and the feelings that that word produces in you when you think about that word.
 Congratulations, you have your first symbol.
 Pretty easy right?

 In the Taileater community, we use the symbol of the Ouroboros because its something that resonates with a lot of people when it comes to a dreaming practice as well as their own personal and spiritual growth.
 This symbol has a lot of different meanings throughout history, the media, and even personally.
 My introduction to this symbol came when I was personally in an altered state: